➩ Q: Will Striker get his own book?

 ♥☞ A: I won’t rule that out. 🙂

-➩ Q: The books have been releasing for fifteen years now.
-Does that mean fifteen years has passed for the characters from book one to the most recent book?
+➩ Q: The books have been releasing for over fifteen years now.
+Does that mean over fifteen years has passed for the characters from book one to the most recent book?

 ♥☞ A: No. In the series world from book one until now it’s been (quick guess without my charts in front of me) about 1.5 years from when it takes place until Healing the Wolf (the current book at the time of this Q & A being done.